nikiyaw/DataAnalysis_SQL/README.md

 - remove duplicated/redundant data
 - handle missing data (need to make assumptions -> decreases credibility)

 3. Start asking questions and identify trends from the semi-clean data.
+(Keep bigger picture in mind and ask the right questions to extract important and useful information)
 - look at different variables and see if there is a relationship between them (time of year vs. spending value)
-* this is where we return to the bigger picture
-* what are the important and useful information that needs to be extracted

 4. Note down future improvements that can be implemented to better the accuracy of our data.
 - suggestion on how to proceed in future projects